Portaledge: 2017

 In 2017, John Middendorf introduced a new portaledge design, called the D4 Portaledge (82" × 47", 16.5 pounds with haulsack, fly, and flypole).
 Instead of block corners, which has been the de facto standard since they were first introduced, the new D4 Portaledge has rounded curved tubing corners, which offer more rigidity and are lighter than the traditional block corners.
 The D4 portaledge brings many more innovations, including a newly engineered hybrid diameter tube design, which provides strength and rigidity without the need for a spreader bar, a new integrated haulsack/deployment system, and a completely simple but new concept for the stormfly—a single vertical zipped opening which enables the quickest deployment while also allowing full opening between storms.
 Also around this time, Middendorf introduces the D4 "bullet-joiner" which is a simple yet effective way to create a joint with overlapping tube strength, and rounded nose for quick self-assembling joints.
 The D4 has been produced in several sizes and besides being lighter and stronger, pack smaller (29" × 10" for the full size D4) than previous designs of portaledges.

 2020

-Middendorf develops the "Delta2p" portaledge, a cantilevered design.
-Named for its delta shape and 2-person design, this design solves many longstanding issues with portaledges, including improved ergonomics and increased stability.
+In 2020, Middendorf developed the "Delta2p" portaledge, a cantilevered design.
+Named for its delta shape and 2-person design, this design solved many longstanding issues with portaledges, including improved ergonomics and increased stability.
 The rigid six-piece frame design with curved corners and "D4 bullet-joiners" enables quick assembly, and folds compactly.
-Six prototypes which were sent to Yosemite and the Himalaya for testing, and an additional 24 Delta2p's were crafted in Tasmania in 2020/2021 and distributed worldwide; these weighed 6.5 kg. with haulsack and stormfly.
+Six prototypes which were sent to Yosemite and the Himalaya for testing, and an additional 42 Delta2p's were crafted in Tasmania in 2020/2021 and distributed worldwide; these weighed 6.5 kg. with haulsack and stormfly.
 Photos and open-source design notes available online: See also: